1Password/scim-examples/beta/google-cloud-run/README.md

     ```

 > [!TIP]
-> Check for 1Password SCIM Bridge updates on the [SCIM Bridge releases notes website](https://releases.1password.com/provisioning/scim-bridge/).
+> Check for 1Password SCIM Bridge updates on the [SCIM bridge releases notes website](https://releases.1password.com/provisioning/scim-bridge/).
-3. [Test your SCIM Bridge deployment](#step-4-test-your-scim-bridge) using your bearer token.
+3. [Test your SCIM bridge deployment](#step-4-test-your-scim-bridge) using your bearer token.

-The new version number that you updated to should appear in the health check, the container logs for SCIM Bridge, and the top left-hand side of the page if signing in to the SCIM Bridge at its URL in a web browser.
-After you sign in to your SCIM Bridge, the [Automated User Provisioning page](https://start.1password.com/integrations/provisioning/) in your 1Password account will also update with the latest access time and SCIM Bridge version.
+The new version number that you updated to should appear in the health check, the container logs for SCIM bridge, and the top left-hand side of the page if signing in to the SCIM bridge at its URL in a web browser.
+After you sign in to your SCIM bridge, the [Automated User Provisioning page](https://start.1password.com/integrations/provisioning/) in your 1Password account will also update with the latest access time and SCIM bridge version.